Russians lower flags, lay flowers to honour concert hall attack victims | Law-Order

 "They tried to hide and moved towards Ukraine, where, according to preliminary data, a window was prepared for them on the Ukrainian side to cross the state border," Putin said.
 Russia's Federal Security Service (FSB) said the gunmen had contacts in Ukraine and were captured near the border.

-Blindfolded and with their hands cuffed behind their backs, the suspects were taken to the Moscow headquarters of the Investigative Committee on Sunday ahead of an expected court appearance that would remand them in pre-trial detention.
+Blindfolded and with their hands cuffed behind their backs, the suspects were taken to the Moscow headquarters of the Investigative Committee on Sunday.
 Putin ordered a full-scale invasion of Ukraine in February 2022, something he called a special military operation needed to protect Russia and Russian-speakers in Ukraine.

 Ukrainian President Volodymyr Zelenskiy has accused Putin of seeking to divert blame for the concert hall attack by referring to Ukraine.
 Islamic State, the Islamist group that once sought control over swathes of Iraq and Syria, claimed responsibility for the attack in a Telegram statement from the group's Amaq agency.
 On Saturday night, Islamic State released on its Telegram channels what it said was footage of the attack.